Brunel University of London: Student recreational and general facilities

 Brunel has a gym, spa, and running track with professional training and medical facilities.
 On campus there is also a pharmacy, a shop, one bar called Locos, a nightclub called Venue, and a café named "1966" after the year of the university's founding.
-Historically Brunel Student Hall and The Sports Barn were key venues for band tours in the 1970-90s with some of the biggest names in rock music including, Fairport Convention, Fleetwood Mac, The Who, Deep Purple, Genesis, ELO, The Kinks, Thin Lizzy, Joy Division, The Pretenders, The Specials, The Stone Roses.
+Historically Brunel Student Hall and The Sports Barn were key venues for band tours in the 1970–1990s with some of the biggest names in rock music including, Fairport Convention, Fleetwood Mac, the Who, Deep Purple, Genesis, ELO, the Kinks, Thin Lizzy, Joy Division, the Pretenders, the Specials, the Stone Roses.
 The Sex Pistols played the first gig of their 'Never Mind the Bans Tour' at Brunel on 16 December 1977.

 The Bannerman Centre at the heart of the campus contains a 4 floor library (opened in 1973 by Heinrich Böll) with c.400,000 books and 1,500 study spaces, usually open 24/7 during term-time.
 The Bannerman Annexe contains the Professional Development (Careers) Centre, PC labs, large teaching rooms with collaborative technology and various student service functions such as the Assistive Technology Centre.

 Union of Brunel Students

 The Union of Brunel Students is the students' union of Brunel University.
 The Union is based within the Hamilton Centre on the Uxbridge campus.

 Among other services, the Union runs two venues on the Brunel campus: the Venue nightclub, Loco's bar.

-The Union is led by fourteen democratically elected staff from the student body – six Student Officers, four Standing Committee Chairs and six Working Group Chairs – supported by over thirty professional staff.
+The Union is led by fourteen democratically elected staff from the student body – six Student Officers, four Standing Committee Chairs and six Working Group Chairs – supported by more than thirty professional staff.

 The Brunel Times & Hillingdon Herald

 The Brunel Times is Brunel University's official student newspaper.
 Before 2019, it was called Le Nurb, which has Brunel spelt backwards.
-Before that, it was a magazine called Route 66, named after the different campus locations Runneymede, Osterley, Uxbridge and Twickenham, not after a bus route which supposedly ran through Brunel's campus along Cleveland Road.
+Before that, it was a magazine called Route 66, named after the different campus locations – Runneymede, Osterley, Uxbridge and Twickenham – not after a bus route that supposedly ran through Brunel's campus along Cleveland Road.
 The newspaper editorial team is made up of volunteer students and is funded by the Union of Brunel Students.
 Traditionally, the newspaper has held a left-wing bias and has published interviews with prominent political figures including Shadow Chancellor John McDonnell, a Brunel alum and MP for Hayes and Harlington.

 Hillingdon Herald is a monthly newspaper, written and produced by students from Brunel University of London, with a focus on the London Borough of Hillingdon and wider London.
 Launched in October 2021, the first issue included columns from Prime Minister Boris Johnson, MP for Uxbridge and South Ruislip; former Shadow Chancellor John McDonnell; and David Simmonds, MP for Ruislip, Northwood and Pinner.